B16f00t/whapa/README.md

 Whatsapp Parser Toolset
 ====
-Updated: December 2020
+Updated: January 2021

-WhatsApp Messenger Version 2.20
+WhatsApp Messenger Version 2.21.2.14

 Whapa is a forensic graphical toolset for analyzing whatsapp in android.
 All the tools have been written in Python 3.X and have been tested on linux and windows 10 systems.